-I did some listening in to outbound telemarketing calls at a client the other day.
-Afterwards, the Sales Director asked me for my honest feedback.
+I did some listening into outbound telemarketing calls at a client the other day.
+Afterward, the Sales Director asked me for my honest feedback.
 I was lost for words.
 The lack of quality on the phone left me unsure where to begin.
 To summarise what I heard, the problems were as follows:

 - Some very hesitant and sometimes nervous opening lines

 - A distinct lack of rapport early on and throughout the calls

 - Vague introductions leading to prospects asking questions about the purpose of the call

 - Jumping in too soon with a sales pitch (in my view any time is too soon for a sales pitch)

 - Lack of clarification and qualification that the person on the other end of the line was the decision-maker

 - Weak propositions wholly centered on the seller and product not considering the buyer needs

 - Inability to close when it was patently obvious that the prospect was in buying mode

 I was concerned about the damage that these poor callers were doing to the company image especially since the value of the sale was potentially significant with calls being into sometimes very large organizations.